kiwicom/crane/README.md

 A GitLab CI ready image to upgrade services in Rancher.
 See the [whole story on our blog at code.kiwi.com](https://code.kiwi.com/announcing-crane-e8ce911b187b)!

+[Join our chat over at Discord](https://discord.gg/YnGECS8) to get in touch with the community and Kiwi.com engineers.

 ## Usage

 1. Deploy your application on Rancher manually,